Corey Johnson (politician): LGBT rights

 In 2014 Johnson introduced legislation to remove surgical requirements for transgender New Yorkers to change the gender on their birth certificates.
 The legislation passed the City Council in December 2014 and was adopted in January 2015.

 In June 2019, to mark the 50th anniversary of the Stonewall riots, sparking the start of the modern LGBTQ rights movement, Queerty named Johnson one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".

 During the COVID-19 pandemic in New York City, in 2020 a 68-bed field hospital was run by Samaritan's Purse and Mount Sinai Hospital in Central Park.
 Johnson spoke out against it, due to the evangelical Christian aid group's requirement that their employees commit to a statement of faith, including a traditional view of marriage and sexuality.
 The charity's CEO Franklin Graham said, "we have never asked any of the millions of people we have served to subscribe to anything.
 In other words, as a religious charity, while we lawfully hire staff who share our Christian beliefs, we do not discriminate in who we serve."
 The field hospital was dismantled in May 2020.
 It had treated over 300 patients.
 Mount Sinai eventually severed ties with the organization due to the protests against its participation.

 Animal welfare

-Johnson worked with Council member Elizabeth Crowley in 2014 to introduce a set of bills to regulate the sale of pets in New York City, with the purpose of animal rights protection.
-The bills regulate breeders, provide for the accounting of animals, and ensure that known animal abusers are unable to obtain animals.
+In 2014, Johnson and Council member Elizabeth Crowley introduced legislation to regulate the sale of pets in New York City, including bills to ban the sale of rabbits, require that pet shops spay or neuter dogs in their care, and ensure that known animal abusers are unable to obtain animals.
 The legislation passed in December.
-The bills also banned the sale of rabbits, and required that pet shops spay or neuter dogs in their care.

-In 2015 Johnson introduced legislation mandating that either fire sprinklers or supervision be present in all establishments that house animals for more than 24 hours.
+In 2015, Johnson introduced legislation mandating that either fire sprinklers or supervision be present in all establishments that house animals for more than 24 hours.

-In 2016, Johnson co-sponsored legislation by Council member Rosie Mendez to ban the use of wild animals and exotic animals in circuses for public entertainment; the legislation exempted dog shows and camels for Manhattan's Radio City Christmas Spectacular.
-In October 2016 he held a hearing in the Health Committee and spoke in support of the legislation, saying to the media that "trucking wild animals in and out of the city strictly for entertainment purposes is not a humane way to be treating them."
-The Ringling Bros. and Barnum & Bailey Circus said that if the legislation passed, its circus would stop coming to New York City.
-Union leaders said the bill would kill jobs at city arenas.
-In June 2017, Johnson chaired a meeting of the Health Committee that passed the bill by a vote of 7–0, and the full council passed the bill later in the month.
-Bill de Blasio signed the bill into law in July 2017.